 "What?
 Are you alright?"

-He heard the tears in her voice.
+He could hear the tears in her voice.
 "Where are you?"

 "I'll be right there."
 Joe hung up the phone.

 "What's wrong, Joseph?" his father asked.
 He settled into the passenger seat.

 "Peggy's in trouble."
 As he drove off, he could hear his father mumbling "My son has a phone in his car," and out of the corner of his eye, he saw his father shake his head.